The Tale of the Magi

 “The charge is witchcraft.”

 “No!”
-The cry rang out in the frigid air, and somehow I didn’t realize I was the one who had cried out until Brother Lux turned his eyes toward me.
+The cry rang out in the frigid air.
+Somehow, I didn’t realize I was the one who had cried out until Brother Lux turned his eyes toward me.

 “You aren’t implicated in the evidence, Lady Frey- rest assured.”